footloosejava/annoconf/readme.md

-# ANNOCONF: Combining Annotations and Configurations
+# annoconf - the Friendly way to Combine Annotations and Configurations

-Easily create injectable properties from both Enums and Classes with built-in Annotation support.
+Quickly create injectable properties from both Enums and Classes with built-in Annotation support.

 The included INIConfiguration allows for querying for values from INI files as well as manually set properties in your program.

 This was designed to work well with Guice and other dependency injection frameworks and then have automatic type conversion for constants!

 ## Enums that extend Configurable